yuehaowang/greeting_card/README.md

 ### Step3: Publish Your Works

-- If you have your own server, you can publish your greeting cards like publishing other webpages.
+- If you have your own server, you can publish your greeting cards as static webpages.

+- [Github Pages](https://pages.github.com/) is recommended for publishing your greeting cards.

 - Nevertheless, if you get nowhere to upload your works but you really need to share them, don't hesitate and drop me an email with your configuration files.
 I will send back the urls which direct to the works to you.
 I'm willing to help you out. **Note: I am NOT sure that I will upload your works in time.
 So please send to me as early as possible.**